AWS_EN

 Four ways to initialize a Linux instance

-3. Running the Ansible Playbook in SSM State Manager
+3. How to run Ansible Playbook in SSM State Manager

-4. Running a shell script in SSM State Manager
+4. How to execute shell scripts in SSM State Manager

 Environment

-Diagram of four ways to initialize Linux instance.
+Diagram of four ways to initialize Linux instance with CloudFormation.

-We will execute the initialization process for the four EC2 instances using the above methods.
+Perform the initialization process for the four EC2 instances using the four methods described above.

 CloudFormation template files